HF-2715

 Plain Language

-Deployers may not make a therapeutic chatbot available to a minor unless all five conditions are satisfied: (1) a licensed psychologist (chapter 154B) or mental health professional (chapter 154D) recommended the chatbot for the specific minor after evaluation; (2) the developer has significant testing documentation; (3) peer-reviewed clinical trial data demonstrates the chatbot is safe and effective for the minor's mental health condition; (4) the deployer provided clear disclosures of the chatbot's functions, limitations, and data privacy policies to both the recommending professional and the minor's parents, guardians, or custodians; and (5) the deployer developed and implemented protocols for testing the chatbot for risks to users, identifying risks, mitigating risks, and quickly rectifying harm.
-This is an extraordinarily high bar — effectively requiring FDA-style clinical evidence and a licensed professional's individualized recommendation before a minor can access a therapeutic chatbot.
+A deployer may only make a therapeutic chatbot available to a minor if five cumulative conditions are met: (a) the chatbot was recommended by a licensed psychologist (ch.
+154B) or mental health professional (ch.
+154D) who evaluated the minor; (b) the developer has significant documentation of how the chatbot was tested; (c) peer-reviewed clinical trial data demonstrates the chatbot is safe and effective for the minor's mental health condition; (d) the deployer disclosed the chatbot's functions, limitations, and data privacy policies to both the recommending professional and the minor's parents or guardians; and (e) the deployer has developed and implemented protocols for testing, risk identification, risk mitigation, and harm rectification.
+All five conditions must be satisfied before access is permitted — this functions as a gating pre-authorization regime.

 Statutory Text